danychuks/danychuks.github.io/_pages/cv.md

 Education
 ======
-* PhD in Mathematics, GUniversity of Idaho, 2028 (expected)
+* PhD in Mathematics, University of Idaho, 2028 (expected)
 * M.S. in Mathematics, University of Ibadan 2014
 * B.S. in Mathematics, University of Ibadan, 2009